Shaoshuai2019/shaoshuai.github.io/_pages/about.md

    * S. Chu, M. Herty and A. Kurganov, [New Scheme Adaption Strategy for Hyperbolic Conservation Laws](./files/Chu-Herty-Kurganov-Adaptive.pdf), submitted to Spectral and High-Order Methods for Partial Differential Equations ICOSAHOM 2025.

-  * S. Chu and M. Herty, [A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws](./files/Chu_Herty_LD.pdf), submitted to Numerical Methods for Partial Differential Equations.

    * S. Chu and M. Herty, [High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures](./files/Chu_Herty_YM.pdf), submitted to Journal of Computational Physics.

    * S. Chu, P. Feng, V. A. Kolotilov, A. Kurganov and V. V. Ostapenko, [Novel Adaptive Methods for Hyperbolic Conservation Laws Based on New Quasi-Linear Seventh- and Ninth-Order Schemes](./files/Chu-Feng-Kolotilov-Kurganov-Ostapenko-New.pdf), submitted to Communications in Computational Physics.